 Supporting New Massage Therapy Research in Congress

-AMTA formed a new legislative committee that regularly follows federal issues of interest to the association and updates our membership as needed.
+AMTA formed a legislative committee that regularly follows federal issues of interest to the association and updates our membership as needed.
 In addition, we hold weekly internal strategy sessions where we explore additional ways to increase AMTA’s footprint in the advocacy community.
-We are optimistic that this new legislative committee will facilitate even more grassroots interest and support for our efforts.

 Government Relations

-AMTA believes massage therapy is essential to a person’s overall health and well-being, and that legal recognition of massage therapy and clearly-stated requirements are critical to the profession’s advancement.
-Our Government Relations team is constantly striving to reach the goal of having licensure in every state, promoting fair and consistent regulatory laws, and—at all times—protecting a massage therapist’s right to practice.
+AMTA believes massage therapy is essential to a person’s overall health and well-being and that legal recognition and clearly stated requirements are critical to the profession’s advancement.
+Our Government Relations team is constantly striving to reach the goal of licensure in every state, promoting fair and consistent regulatory laws, and—at all times—protecting a massage therapist’s right to practice.

-To support the Government Relations mission, AMTA attended in-person state board meetings in Maryland, Alabama, Ohio, Florida, and Utah.
-AMTA also attended virtual state board meetings in Tennessee, South Dakota, Georgia, Iowa, Nevada, Alabama, Oregon, Washington, Idaho, Montana, New Mexico, Arizona, New Jersey, Pennsylvania, and North Carolina.
+To support the Government Relations mission, AMTA attended in-person meetings in Alabama, Ohio, Arkansas, Idaho, Florida, and New York.
+AMTA also attended virtual state board meetings in Tennessee, South Dakota, North Dakota, Georgia, Iowa, Alabama, Oregon, Washington, California, Delaware, Rhode Island, Montana, Arizona, New Jersey, Pennsylvania, and North Carolina.

 AMTA Monitored Bills at the State-Level Related to Non-Opioid Pain Relief

-Minnesota: Senate File 967 (SF 967) Minnesota Massage Therapy Act and House File 973 (HF 973), “A bill for an act relating to health occupations; establishing licensure for massage therapy” were introduced during the 2023 Legislative session.
-Despite the hard work of our AMTA-MN Chapter, lobbyist, and the grassroots support, we were unable to secure a hearing.
-The Minnesota Legislature was focused on the state’s budget, and determined that licensing and scope of practice bills would not move forward until 2024.
+Minnesota: Senate File 967 (SF 967) Minnesota Massage Therapy Act and House File 973 (HF 973), “A bill for an act relating to health occupations; establishing licensure for massage therapy,” were introduced during the 2023 Legislative session.
+Despite the hard work of our AMTA-MN Chapter, lobbyists, and grassroots support, we could not secure a hearing during the 2024 Legislative session.
+We will continue our efforts into the 2025 Legislative session.

 AMTA Worked to Defeat Deregulation and Reduction of Massage Therapy Standards Bills

-Our Government Relations team also worked to defeat deregulation and reduction of standards bills.
-Thanks to support from AMTA members and stakeholders in the profession, our community was active in fighting these bills:
+Our Government Relations team also worked to defeat deregulation and reduce standard bills.
+Thanks to support from AMTA members and stakeholders in the profession, our community was active in fighting the following bills:

-AMTA is Advocating at the Local Level Too
+AMTA is Also Advocating at the Local Level

 Support for the Massage Therapy Foundation